Main content of the website

 Pets & Animals

-Animal abuse and neglect is the responsibility of the Province of Manitoba, and can be reported toll-free through the province's Animal Care line.
-Animal Protection can be reached toll-free at 1-888-945-8001.
+Animal abuse and neglect can be reported using the Province of Manitoba's Animal Care line, which can be reached toll-free at 1-888-945-8001.
 A locally based Animal Protection Officer will respond to the concern.

-Wild animals are looked after by Manitoba Sustainable Development (formerly Manitoba Conservation), which can be reached at 204-677-6640.
+Wild animals are handled by Manitoba Environment and Climate Change, which can be reached at 204-677-6640.

 Pet Registration